emmanuelonwukwe/tic-tac-toe/README.md

 Emmanuel, Tolu and Bivan.

-Clone the repo from github and open in your visual studio Run from the command line
+Clone the repo from github and open in your visual studio Run the program the way you will run any react code from the command line.

-Credits to stacktrek and Afried for giving us the opportunity to work on a project like this
+Credits to stacktrek and Afried for giving us the opportunity to work on this project.